Achaljs/naksh/README.md

 ## 🚀 Installation

-Playstory link will be live soon!
+Playstore link will be live soon!..........

 ---